eupraxialabs/sakai-codefresh/README.md

 Create a codefresh.io account (if you don't have one already), and follow this steps to get your own test sakai server up and running.

 * Configuration steps:
-	* Add new service - Add a new service in codefresh.
+	* _Add new service_ - Add a new service in codefresh.
-	* Use repo url - Choose this repo as URL.
+	* _Use repo url_ - Choose this repo as URL.
-	* Use ./codefresh.yml - Select the codefresh file located in the repo.
+	* _Use ./codefresh.yml_ - Select the codefresh file located in the repo.
-	* Configure build settings - See the next section to get more information [here](#build-settings).
+	* _Configure build settings_ - See the next section to get more information [here](#build-settings).
-	* Build/launch - Now you can build your Sakai image and test it in some URL.
+	* _Build/launch_ - Now you can build your Sakai image and test it in some URL.

 ## Build Settings

 You can build many different sakai images ready to run at any moment.
 You just have to set some variables in *launch settings* option:

 * Settings:
-	* REPO_OWNER=sakaiproject,myfork,<any_github_account> (with sakai source code :D)
+	* REPO_OWNER=sakaiproject,myfork,... (with sakai source code :D)
 	* REPO_NAME=sakai
 	* REPO_REVISION=branch,hash_value,...
 	* TOMCAT_IMAGE=tomcat:8.0.41-jre8,... // Choose tomcat docker image you want to use
 	* SAKAI_DB_DRIVER=mariadb,mysql,oracle //Choose the database driver you want to use in your environment
-	* BINARY_RELEASE=11.0,11.1,11.2,... // Choose a release and don't build the code just test binary releases (fast)
+	* BINARY_RELEASE=11.3,... // Choose a release and don't build the code just test binary releases (fast)
 	* DB_IMAGE=mysql,mariadb,sakaiproject/oracle // Choose the database docker image
 	* DB_VERSION=5.6.27,5.5.54,oracle-xe-11g,oracle-12c
-	* SAKAI_TAG=<anystring> // Use this to tag your new sakai image, master, 11.3, PRxxx, ...
+	* SAKAI_TAG=my_tag_name // Use this to tag your new sakai image, master, 11.3, PRxxx, ...

 ## Build a binary release